SCHOOL

 Start a conversation.

-Whether you are a school leader considering transformation, a conference organiser, a publisher, or a parent who wants to understand what better looks like — reach out.
+Whether you are a school leader, a teacher, a publisher, a conference organiser, or a parent — reach out directly.

 "The children in our schools deserve institutions designed for them.
-This book — and this work — is an attempt to describe, in full, what those institutions should look like."
+This work — the books, the transformation practice, the educator community — is an attempt to describe what those institutions should look like, and to help build them."